 You will receive an email with information on how to register for a testing appointment session and a link to test-taker information on the MFT website.
 This information will include ID requirements, computer requirements and what to expect on test day.
 You will need a computer equipped with a webcam, microphone and internet access.
 If your institution allows the use of scratch paper, you must have a single transparent plastic sleeve, a sheet of white paper and dry-erase marker.
 See what to bring for further details.

 Please note: cell phones, smartphones, smart watches and any other electronic photographic, recording or listening devices are not permitted during testing.
 Refer to policies and procedures for further details.

 - What should I know about ID requirements?

-- Valid and acceptable identification with your name, signature and photograph is required for admission to a test.
+The proctor will ask you to provide valid and acceptable ID documents.
+Valid and acceptable identification with your name, signature and photograph is required to begin the test.
 ID requirements are strictly enforced.
-View a list of acceptable ID documents.
+Visit ID requirements to view a list of acceptable ID documents.

 - What if I need to reschedule my test?

 If you need to change your exam date or time, you must do so at least 24 hours before your testing appointment or all associated fees will be forfeited.
 You can reschedule your appointment at remote.mft.ets.org.
 When prompted, you will need to enter the authorization code provided in your remote appointment confirmation email.
 Please review the rescheduling and cancellation policies and procedures.